Apple’s macOS Monterey 12.7.1 update is a minor upgrade but it could still take quite a bit of time to install on your Mac.

 Once you’ve prepared, it’s time to start the download process.

-If you’re on newer software like macOS Big Sur, you’ll see the smallest download size.
-If you’re running an older version of macOS, your download could, again, be much larger.
+If you’re on newer software like macOS Monterey 12.7 you will, again, see the smallest download size.
+If you’re running an older version of macOS, your download could be much larger.

-If you’re on a fast Wi-Fi network, and you’re moving up from macOS Big Sur, the download could finish up in as little as 15 minutes.
+If you’re on a fast Wi-Fi network, and you’re moving up from macOS Monterey 12.7, the download could finish up in less than 10 minutes.

 If your connection is slower, you’re downloading at peak hours, or if you’re jumping up from much older software, you might be looking at a much longer download process.

-If you’re moving up from macOS Big Sur, your installation could take 15-20 minutes to complete.
-It took right around 15 minutes to install the software on a 2017 MacBook Pro.
+If you’re moving up from macOS Monterey 12.7, your installation should take in and around 10 minutes to complete.
+It took 10 minutes to install on a 2016 MacBook Pro.

 Your Mac might reboot itself a couple of times during the installation process, but this is perfectly normal.
 Your device should boot up normally once the installation process completes.

-After the installation finishes up, you might need to spend time logging into iCloud, signing into your device’s various apps and services, and/or setting up Apple Pay.
+After the installation finishes up, you might need to spend time logging into iCloud and signing into your device’s various apps and services..

-You also might want to spend some time checking your important data (photos, music, etc) to make sure it carried over properly to the new operating system.
+You also might want to spend some time checking your important data (photos, music, etc) to make sure it carried over properly to the new software.

 You’ll also want to poke around your Mac for bugs and performance issues.
 If you notice something take a look at our list of fixes for common macOS Monterey problems.